1-25-21 What impacts should we expect on Construction Inflation in 2021?

 The hidden inflationary costs of bidding environment, project time extensions, potential overtime and lost productivity haven’t all yet appeared in the data.
 Some of these could still add to 2020 inflation.
 Also, the huge loss of new starts in 2020, which meant fewer projects to bid on in 2020, probably reduced margins in 2020.
 Nonresidential starts are projected to increase 4% in 2021, so that could lead to some recovery of margins, however, even with 4% growth in new starts, that comes after a 24% drop in 2020, so remains still 20% below 2019.
 Total volume of work is declining and new projects available out to bid is still depressed, so pressure on margins still exists.

-I expect non-residential buildings inflation in 2021 to range between 3.5% to 3.75%, with potential to be held lower.
-Expect inflation of 3.75% to 4% for residential work with potential to push slightly higher.
+update 4-15-21 Although materials cost inflation will be higher, I expect non-residential buildings inflation final cost in 2021 to range between 3.5% to 4.0%, with potential to be held lower.
+Subcontractor costs, such as for steel or lumber, could range much higher due to huge material cost increases.
+All the downward pressure on nonresidential inflation is on margins.
+There is currently 20% less work to bid on than in Q1 2020.
+Expect 2021 residential inflation of 6% to 8% (updated 3-30-21) for residential work with potential to push slightly higher.

 See Construction Inflation Index Tables for indices related to Nonbuilding Infrastructure work.

 The tables below, from 2011 to 2020 and from 2015 thru 2023, updates 2020 data and provides 2021-2023 forecast.
 The three sectors, highlighted, are plotted above.
 (3-30-21 The tables do not include updated residential costs).